 14. Keep Back-lit Capacitive Keys On while Screen is On

 Useful tips for you: What is NFC?
 How to Use It in Awesome Ways!

 This tweak enables Fast Dormancy, but this also depends on your network provider.
 Both the Network and the device should support Fast dormancy.
 Usually, when your Android device connects to a network, it undergoes certain states to stay connected.
 With Fast Dormancy disabled, the only available states are connected or disconnected.

 In the connected state, the device has to go through all its internal functions anytime there’s a change in the network to maintain the connection.
-This of course uses a lot of resources.
+This, of course, uses a lot of resources.
 Fast dormancy allows the device to cycle through 5 states that use lesser or more power depending on the task at hand.
 Don’t worry, we wouldn’t go deeper into that.
-Jst add the following lines to your build.prop and you’re good to go.
+Just add the following lines to your build.prop and you’re good to go.

 16. Disable USB Debugging notification

 17. Force 270-degree rotation in all apps